 Some include:

-These you place underneath your pillow or mattress.
+These you place underneath your pillow or latex mattress.
 They measure the quality and duration of your sleep.

 Bedside trackers look similar to bedside lamps, therefore some individuals prefer them, since they don't seem too clinical.
 They detect the quality and length of your sleep.
 Some can even assess your sleep environment (i.e. light, temperature, noise) to see how it's impacting your sleep.